 Don’t expect to buy your alcohol at the grocery store.
 Supermarkets can only sell alcohol below 2.25%; all other alcohol is sold through state-run liquor stores called Vinbudin’s.

 Cash is not king in Iceland.
 Like many places in western Europe, credit cards or contactless payments are the most typical in Iceland.
 Some grocery stores don’t even accept cash, especially if you go to the self-checkout.

 Most Icelandic grocery stores sell plenty of fresh fish, meat, fruit and vegetables, but the rule of thumb is that the cheaper the store, the lesser the variety; the upscale stores make up for what the budget stores lack in selection and service by adding to the price.
-The main exception to this, as will be hammered into you throughout this article, is 10/11, which is both expensive and lacking in range.
+The main exception to this, as will be covered in more detail later in this article, is the store 10/11, which is both expensive and lacking in range.

-Iceland is an incredible country to take a holiday to, but it is well-known that it can be rather expensive.
-Smart travellers, however, can minimise the impact on their holiday by researching the cheapest places to buy groceries prior to arrival.
-You can literally save tens of thousands of krona by purchasing your food at the locations listed below, rather than spending at expensive restaurants or predatory supermarket chains that target unknowing visitors.
+Iceland is an incredible country to take a vacation to, but it is well-known that it can be rather expensive.
+Smart travelers, however, can minimize the impact on their wallet by researching the cheapest places to buy groceries prior to arrival.
+You can save hundreds of dollars by purchasing your food at the locations listed below, rather than spending at expensive restaurants or pricy supermarket chains that target unknowing visitors.

 Operating around 30 stores nationwide, Bónus is by far the most visible supermarket in Iceland.